coveo/source.coveo.com/_posts/2016-12-07-applying-site-search-best-practices-using-sitecore.md

 #### Focus their cursor on search, right away

-Rule of thumb, if a user starts typing without selecting anything on the page, the search box should be the one with the focus, if you are using a colapsable search box, then expend it on any keystrokes.
+Rule of thumb, if a user starts typing without selecting anything on the page, the search box should be the one with the focus, if you are using a collapsible search box, then expand it on any keystroke.
 The Search Box View rendering will take the focus by default when the [autoFocus](https://coveo.github.io/search-ui/components/querybox.html#options.autofocus) option is set to true.

 #### Suggest queries and content as they type